-Homeward Bound is currently conducting its first Monitoring and Learning Evaluation (MEL) Framework in order to measure the impact and value of the initiative over time.
-The MEL will capture the impact along Homeward Bound’s multiple ‘pathways of change’, including:
+Homeward Bound’s first Monitoring and Learning Evaluation (MEL) Framework has measured the impact and value of the initiative over time.
+The MEL captured the impact along Homeward Bound’s multiple ‘pathways of change’, including:

 - Homeward Bound as a whole, developing and modelling a new way of doing collaborative leadership, having an organisational voice on important issues, and raising the visibility of women and leadership globally

 - Projects and collaborations driven by Homeward Bound alumnae – either closely aligned, or loosely affiliated ‘spin-off’ projects/collaborations, with Homeward Bound

 - Individuals having impact in their areas of practice, driven by the improved leadership skills and networks, and expressed by making a difference in their specific domains of work.

 The examples that follow showcase only a very few of the many individual and collective examples of impact stemming from the Homeward Bound initiative.